 A workshop to help you do the work.

 This eight-week workshop takes place virtually, via Zoom.
-The workshop is aimed at people who either have a book idea that needs more fleshing out and development or who have a defined book idea but are seeking support and accountability to get the work done of drafting a book proposal.
+The workshop is aimed at people who either have a book idea that needs more development or who have a defined book idea and are seeking support and accountability to get the work of drafting a book proposal done.

-The group size is capped at 10 people, and will probably be fewer.
-The group will be carefully curated to ensure a mix of attendees who will be a good fit for supporting one another.
-Each week will have two 90 minute sessions (Tuesdays and Fridays).
-Tuesdays will be an informal instruction seminar, including discussions and Q&As with guest speakers.
-You will have an assignment for the second session of each week, during which you will discuss and workshop the homework.
+The group will be capped at 12 people and carefully curated to ensure a mix of attendees who will be a good fit for supporting one another.
+Each week will have two 90 minute sessions (Tuesdays and Thursdays).
+One weekly session will be an informal instruction seminar featuring discussions and Q&As with guest speakers.
+You will have an assignment for the other session of each week, during which you will discuss and workshop the homework.
 Depending on your objectives and where you’re starting from, you can either use each week’s assignment as an opportunity to hone your ideas or to actually complete a draft of that part of the proposal.
-The Friday meetings will include discussion with the whole group, and you’ll also work in smaller breakout groups to share feedback and support on the assignments.
+The meetings will include discussion with the whole group, and you’ll also work in smaller breakout groups to share feedback and support on the assignments.

-In addition to the two 90 minute Zoom meetings each week, plan to spend at least 1 or 2 hours (but potentially much more) on the homework, depending on what you hope to get out of the workshop and what stage you’re in with your idea.
+In addition to the two 90 minute Zoom meetings each week, plan to spend at least 1 or 2 hours (but potentially much more) on the homework, depending on what stage you’re in with your idea.
 Each week we’ll go through a different section of the proposal.
 What you get out of the workshop and the discussion sessions will be highly dependent on the time and effort you put into the homework.